DataDog/integrations-core/cilium/README.md

 ### Installation

-The Cilium check is included in the [Datadog Agent][3] package, but it requires additional setup steps to export Prometheus metrics.
+The Cilium check is included in the [Datadog Agent][3] package, but it requires additional setup steps to expose Prometheus metrics.

-1. In order to collect `cilium-agent` metrics, you must enable Prometheus metrics.
-There are two ways to do this.
-Either:
+1. In order to enable Prometheus metrics in both the `cilium-agent` and `cilium-operator`, deploy Cilium with the `global.prometheus.enabled=true` Helm value set, or:

-    * Deploy Cilium with the `global.prometheus.enabled=true` Helm value set, or:
+2. Separately enable Prometheus metrics in the `cilium-agent`:
     * Add `--prometheus-serve-addr=:9090` to the `args` section of the Cilium DaemonSet config.
         ```
         [...]